Introduction & Index

 When deciding on images for your email, it's often a good idea to use imagery that suits your colour scheme, branding and the topic of the email.

 Although our email builder supports an email background image, not all email clients support this.
-You can test your email designs with our Litmus testing tool to learn more.
+You can test your email designs with Litmus Inbox Previews to learn more.

 Use of Colour